Differences between Elle Stone's "GIMP-CCE" and default GIMP-2.10 — unless you have a really good reason to the contrary, use default GIMP-2.10

 Most editing operations only produce technically correct results when performed on linear gamma RGB.
 But a few editing operations produce better results when performed on perceptually uniform RGB, and for some operations there simply aren't any grounds on which one could make decisions regarding "technically correct".

-In default GIMP, except for layer blending and painting modes (well, that's a fairly major "except for"!), the user doesn't need to worry about switching between linear and perceptually uniform RGB as the code itself handles conversions between linear gamma and perceptually uniform RGB.
+In default GIMP, the user doesn't need to worry about switching between linear and perceptually uniform RGB as the code itself handles conversions between linear gamma and perceptually uniform RGB.

 Overview of which editing operations require linear vs perceptually uniform RGB